 Background: Acefylline (Acef) is a derivative of theophylline that has bronchodilator effects.
 Two binary mixtures were marketed for Acef: Acefylline piperazine/ Phenobarbitone (Acef- P/Phen) and Acefylline heptaminol/ Cinnarizine (Acef-H/ Cinn).
-To our knowledge none of the reported methods had the capacity to determine Acef in its binary mixture in presence of its degradation products and potential impurity theophylline (Theo).
+To our knowledge, none of the reported methods had the capacity to determine Acef in its binary mixture in the presence of its degradation products and potential impurity theophylline (Theo).

-Methods: Two validated RP-LC methods were established for the determination of Acef-P/Phen and Acef-H/ Cinn in presence of Acef degradation products and its potential impurity Theo.
-A complete study of the forced acidic, alkaline and oxidative degradation of Acef was presented.
+Methods: Two validated RP-LC methods were established for the determination of Acef-P/Phen and Acef-H/ Cinn, in the presence of Acef degradation products and its’ potential impurity Theo.
+A complete study of the forced acidic, alkaline, and oxidative degradation of Acef was presented.
 The methods were based on LC separation on RP C18 columns using isocratic and gradient elution for Acef-P /Phen and Acef-H /Cinn mixtures, respectively.
 Different chromatographic conditions were examined and optimized.

-Conclusion: The methods showed to be accurate, precise and specific for the analysis of Acef-P/Phen and AcefH /Cinn in drug substance, drug product and in laboratory prepared mixtures in presence of Theo and up to 50% of degradation products.
+Conclusion: The methods showed to be accurate, precise, and specific for the analysis of Acef-P/Phen and Acef-H /Cinn in drug substance, drug product, and in laboratory prepared mixtures in the presence of Theo and up to 50% of degradation products.
 The structures of the main degradation products and the expected degradation pathway were suggested using the MS data.

 Acefylline (piperazine, heptaminol) (Acef-P) (Acef-H), phenobarbitone (Phen), cinnarizine (Cinn), theophylline (Theo), forced degradation study, stability indicating RP-LC.